STUDENT RESEARCH COMPETITIONS AT SWPA

 A portion of submissions to the SWPA Student Research Competition that are not selected as Finalists but are identified as exemplars of high-quality student work will be selected for inclusion in the SWPA Student Research Showcase Poster session.
 Students who are members of Psi Chi will be provided a badge to include on their poster when they make their presentation.
 Selection as a Research Showcase Poster comes with a certificate and a $25 award.

 Submissions to the SWPA Student Research Competition that are not selected as Finalists or as a Research Showcase Poster will be evaluated for inclusion in the program.
-Those who are accepted will be placed in General SWPA Student Poster sessions.
+Those who are accepted will be placed in the General SWPA Student Poster sessions.
 Submissions that fail to meet the standards of this review process will not be accepted for inclusion in the program.

 NOTICE: Students will receive an email informing them of the status of their submission.
 Students should pay careful attention to this email as it will designate the category to which their submission has been assigned.